nikneem/what-could-possibly-go-wrong/README.md

-Here’s a draft for your README file:

----
+# 50 Years of software development - Waht could possibly go wrong?

-# VotR
+## VotR

 Welcome to **VotR**, an interactive voting platform designed for conference sessions.
 VotR allows speakers to create engaging presentations by pre-defining sessions with multiple-choice questions and answer options.
 Attendees can vote live during the session, making talks more interactive and memorable.